Key Takeaways

 What if my whole industry is doing layoffs right now?

 Consider whether a related, more stable field might be worth exploring - see recession-proof jobs in 2026 for options that tend to hold up better during downturns.
+You might also want to explore AI-proof jobs that are less likely to be affected by industry fluctuations.

 Make This Practical